 - The Joseph R. McLaughlin House at 121 E. Boston Boulevard.

-All of these eye-catching properties were once occupied by leading business figures during Detroit’s architectural golden age, bolstering the Arden Park-East Boston’s neighborhood’s upscale identity while also illustrating the wide reach the firm had at its height.
+These striking properties went on to be occupied by leading business figures during Detroit’s architectural golden age, bolstering the Arden Park-East Boston neighborhood’s upscale identity while also illustrating the firm’s wide reach.